rguske/blog/content/posts/database-resurrection-reviving-postgres-on-vmware-vcenter.md

 authorLink: "/about/"
 lightgallery: true
 title: "Database Resurrection - Reviving vPostgres DB on VMware vCenter Server"
-Description: "The VCSA vPostgres service fails starting.
+description: "The VCSA vPostgres service fails starting.
 In this post I describe how I was able to revive my Postgres instance with the help of the Postgres Write-Ahead log (WAL).
 The Postgres Write-Ahead Log contains enough data for Postgres to restore its state to the last committed transaction.
 Nevertheless, this action should be done with care."
 date: 2024-02-07T23:44:08+01:00
 draft: false
 featuredImage: /img/vcsa_vpostgres_trouble_cover.png